Plant Assessment Form

 Describe role of disturbance:

 Nassella tenuissima primarily spreads in disturbed areas through both natural and anthropogenic disturbance.
-This species can be spread by wind, water, attachment to animal fur, attachment to clothing, and equipment.
+The seeds have the potential to spread by wind, water, attachment to animal fur, attachment to clothing, and equipment.
+The species has a seed life of at least seven years (Moran et al 2018).
 Because Nassella tenuissima is not palatable, grazing further promotes its establishment.
-Introduced disturbance caused by management attempts such as burning or grubbing also further promote its establishment since Nassella teniussima has the capacity to resprout if the roots are not fully removed or treated (Mapaura et al 2020; PIER 2024).
+Introduced disturbance caused by management attempts such as burning or grubbing also further promote its establishment since Nassella teniussima can resprout if the roots are not fully removed or treated (Mapaura et al 2020; PIER 2024).

 N. tenuissima primarily invades disturbed grasslands (PIER 2004).
-However, seedling establishment of N. tenuissima only occurs in microsites without shoot and root competition (Moretto and Distel 1998).
-For example, N. tenuissima invades undisturbed areas such as sparse understory and inter-tussock spaces (Conolly and Taylor 2006).
+Seedling establishment of N. tenuissima only occurs in microsites without shoot and root competition (Moretto and Distel 1998).
+For example, N. tenuissima in Australia invades undisturbed areas such as sparse understory and inter-tussock spaces (Conolly and Taylor 2006).

 Sources of information: